khanhhlee05/Shoe-Store-Management-Application/README.md

 GRADE: 28/34

 TO RUN THE PROJECT:
 Compile the file MAIN.java in the src folder in any Java IDE after you clone this project.
-From their feel free to discover different feature of the application.
+From there feel free to discover different feature of the application.

 Code Annotation is provide in every Java file.